section-engineering-education/engineering-education/content/articles/data-representation-using-brython/index.md

 ![piechart2](engineering-education/data-representation-with-react-and-ant-design/piechart2.png)

 #### Creating a scatterplot using Brython.
 A scatterplot tests the relationship between two factors.
-To achieve this, we will put in place the HTML file used for the pie chart.
-The only difference is the code in the chart.py file.
+To achieve this, we will use the HTML file that we have previously used to create the pie chart.
+We only need to make some changes to the created chart.py file.

 ##### Chart.py file
 The `chart.py` file for the scatterplot is as below: